Listening to Your Voice on the Road

 Category Independent Research

-Goal To explore the actual experience of Uber / Lyft drivers,
+Goal To explore the experience of Uber / Lyft drivers and design improvement

 Method Ethnographic Qualitative (1st person + 3rd person view)